11 Top-Rated Tourist Attractions in Tivoli

 Address: Via degli Stabilimenti 5, Tivoli

-• Visiting Tivoli from Rome: Tivoli is about 30 kilometers from Rome, and you can get here by train from Rome's Tiburtina station.
+Tivoli is about 30 kilometers from Rome, and you can get here by train from Rome's Tiburtina station.
 From the Tivoli train station, a shuttle bus will take you to Villa d'Este and the town center.
-An easier way, and one which takes you seamlessly from Rome directly to the two main things to see in Tivoli, is on the Tivoli Day Trip from Rome: Hadrian's Villa and Villa d'Este.
-On this seven-hour tour, you will learn about the history of these grand estates as you explore each on guided walking tours.
+Another way, and one which takes you from Rome directly to the two main things to see in Tivoli, is on a guided day trip, offered by several local tour operators.

 Map of Tourist Attractions in Tivoli